 For information on the project, please contact

-Within CSSP, Elmar Langner acts as an integrative mediator and is the project manager for CSSP’s Kosovo program.
-He previously worked as a country coordinator in Myanmar as part of the civil peace service, as a mainly self-employed systemic coach, mediator and start-up consultant, and as the executive chairman of a German cultural NGO.
-In addition to his studies in philosophy, theology, psychology, and drama, he completed additional training courses in cross-cultural mediation, peace and conflict consultancy, systemic coaching, and management consultancy as well as systemic structural constellations.
+Through his previous work as country coordinator of Weltfriedensdienst (WFD) in Myanmar in the framework of civil peace service, as mainly self-employed systemic coach, mediator and start-up consultant, and as executive chairman of a German cultural NGO, Elmar has a wealth of experience in various fields of consultancy, leadership, and peace building.
+After his studies in philosophy, theology, psychology, and drama, he completed additional training courses in cross-cultural mediation, peace and conflict consultancy, systemic coaching, and management consultancy as well as systemic structural constellations.
 He prefers to act as a kind of catalyst, generating the impetus that enables other people to fully realize their potential.

 Emir Krehić holds a diploma in mechanical engineering.
 Mr. Krehić has 15 years of experience in coordinating emergency and post-conflict development projects in the Western Balkan region, Romania, Bulgaria, and India.
 He is a certified IFRC international relief/field delegate.
 Mr. Krehić has been a member of the Regional Disaster Response Team and the European Network for Psychosocial Support since 2005.
 Mr. Krehić joined CSSP in September 2010 as a CSSP coordinator in Bosnia and Herzegovina.